Palm Springs International Airport: 2020-present: Record-breaking growth

 In September 2020, Southwest Airlines announced plans to serve Palm Springs, year-round.
-Flights to Oakland, Phoenix, and Denver launched in November 2020, and flights to Las Vegas launched in May 2021.
+Flights to Oakland, Phoenix, and Denver launched in November 2020, and to Las Vegas in May 2021.

 In December 2020, Delta resumed service to Atlanta and Minneapolis-St. Paul with the Boeing 737 and Seattle with the Embraer E175.
 Also, Alaska added flights to San Jose, Reno, and Boise using the Embraer E175.
 Simultaneously, American and JetBlue announced flights to Philadelphia and Fort Lauderdale, respectively.
 Although Philadelphia, Fort Lauderdale, San Jose, and Reno have since been discontinued, Boise continue to run seasonally.
 Southwest started its own flights to San Jose.
 Alaska also expanded Everett to twice daily during peak season.
 Meanwhile, American upgraded most Phoenix flights to mainline and increased capacity to Dallas/Fort Worth during peak season by using the Airbus A321.
 JetBlue even upgraded select Boston and JFK flights to the Airbus A321.

 Delta upgraded Atlanta from three-times weekly to daily service from December through April with the Boeing 737, and upgraded Minneapolis-St. Paul to double-daily service during peak season using the Boeing 737 or Airbus A321 (depending on passenger demand).
 The airline also restored mainline service to Seattle using the Boeing 737 and Airbus A220, becoming the first (and currently only) airline operating the A220 into PSP.
 Delta also added capacity on the long-running Salt Lake City route by swapping out the CRJ-200 in favor of the larger Embraer E175.
 Delta still occasionally deploys the Boeing 757 to Palm Springs as an aircraft swap of if demand is high.

 In August 2021, the airport renovated and expanded the ticketing area.
 It also installed a new baggage handling system to cope with increased passenger growth and demand.